Most interesting landmarks of India

 - Kushinagar – Uttar Pradesh.
 This is one of the most important Buddhist sites, it is here that Gautama Buddha died.
 It consists of numerous monuments, including Makutabandhana hill, the site of Buddha’s cremation.

 - Mahabodhi Temple – Bihar.
 One of holiest sites for Buddhism, it is the location where Buddha attained enlightenment.
-Its main element is a 55 metres high, richly decorated tower built in the 5th – 6th centuries and heavily restored in the 1880s.
+Its main element is a 55 metres high, richly decorated tower built in the 5th – 6th centuries and largely restored in the 1880s.

 - Phugtal Monastery – Himachal Pradesh.
 Founded in the early 12th century.
 It is located in unique, dramatic location, on a steep cliffside below the entrance to an enormous cave.